preciofishbone/OmniaDocsG2/working-with-documents/authoring-controlled-documents/send-for-comments/index.rst

 A task is now created for each colleague, and an Email is sent to each, with the message entered, and with a link to the document. **General note**: For a user to be able to receive Emails, the acccount must be email enabled.

 Reviewers can also be notified in the notification panel about the new task, if it's set up to display tasks, and can choose to open the task from there.

-The workflow will be active until the due date of the workflow is reached, all tasks are completed or the workflow is cancelled by the author.

 Check status and cancel a send for comments workflow
 *******************************************************